 Compound identification using GC-MS

-The ASEO obtained by hydrodistillation from the leaves of A. squamosa were yellowish-green and the yield was 0.1% (v/w), based on dry weights.
+The essential oilobtained by hydro-distillation from the leaves of A. squamosa were yellowish-green and the yield was 0.1% (v/w), based on dry weights.
 The chemical constituents of ASEO samples were analyzed by GC-MS (Figure 1).
 This led to the identification of different compounds that were determined by referring to previously published articles and referring to the suggestions of the NSIT Library.
 The chemical composition of the ASEO is shown in Table 1.The components are listed in order of their elution on the DB5MS column.
 The results showed that the EO of the three samples was mainly composed of the sesquiterpenoids.
 By comparing samples, S2 to S3, some of the sesquiterpenoids that were present in S3 were not found in S1.
 Besides, by comparing sample S2 with the results from the previous year (S1), the compounds that were present in S1 disappeared from S2.

 A total of 19 (61.2%), 11 (51.07%), and 10 (43.33%) compounds were identified in the sample of S1, S2, and S3 respectively.
 ASEO was predominantly composed of sesquiterpenes (50.78%), and the remaindersare monoterpenes.
 Bicyclic sesquiterpenes comprised 19.66% of the sample.
 The three major constituents that were discovered were the δ-elemene (11%), carophyllene (10.15%), and β-elemene (14.14%).
 While β-elemene is absent, the two other compounds are in agreement with the results of Al-Nemari et al.18.EOs from the leaves of numerous Annonaceae genera, including Annona, have been discovered to include spathulenol and caryophyllene oxide, which could be used as chemotaxonomic identifiers for these genera19, 20.